Olympique de Marseille Logo PNG

 1987 – 1988

-The shapes and proportions have not changed—the developers have made edits only in the color scheme.
+The shapes and proportions have not changed; the developers have only made edits to the color scheme.
 As a result, the monogram is dark blue, and the lettering is white.
 Light gray outlines resembling shadows appeared around “O” and “M.”

 1988 – 1989